indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

-Instances of these types can be created dynamically or by performing common Python packaging operations (such as invoking ``pip install``) via various methods on ``PythonExecutable`` instances.
-These Python package resource instances can then be added to ``PythonExecutable`` instances so they are part of the built binary.
+Instances of these types can be created dynamically or by performing common Python packaging operations (such as invoking ``pip install``) via various methods on :py:class:`PythonExecutable` instances.
+These Python package resource instances can then be added to :py:class:`PythonExecutable` instances so they are part of the built binary.

 See :ref:`packaging_resources` and :ref:`packaging_python_files`